favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 3. In tests, keep an expected mocked call on one line in most cases, even if the line becomes long.
 4. For log messages, common existing patterns include:
    - Keep a short primary message and emit follow-up hints or details with `NoticeOncef` or `InfoOncef` when helpful.
-   - Use `%q` for raw or untrusted inputs such as user-provided environment values or parser tokens, while continuing to use `%s` for the safe identifiers listed above.
+   - Use `%q` for parser and validation diagnostics on raw or untrusted inputs, such as user-provided environment values or parser tokens.
+   - For advisory ignored-setting warnings, avoid assignment-like forms such as `KEY=%q`; prefer a display-only form such as `KEY (%s)` where `%s` is a quoted preview value (possibly truncated).
+   - Continue to use `%s` for safe identifiers listed above.
+   - Keep short operational `Noticef` and `Infof` messages without trailing periods.
    - Handle long fixed guidance text either by splitting string literals across lines or by using `//nolint:lll` when that keeps the message clearer.
    - Factor repeated guidance into helper functions, such as permission or mismatch hints, instead of duplicating long messages.
 5. For user-facing setting names and config field names: